 When Izzie was just 12 weeks old she had her first operation, to bring her face together and join her upper lip.
 That operation lasted 6.5 hours, and was the longest time ever for me; but seeing her afterwards I was so taken with how even more beautiful my little girl was.
 The palate gap was so big they decided it would need to be repaired over 5 operations, the first one at 6 months.
 Tragically, 3 weeks after this the area got infected and fell apart, so they had to start all over again.

-In 2018, Izzie has so far had 6 operations, 1 cosmetic, 4 palate construction and a further cosmetic procedure on her nose.
+As of 2019, Izzie has so far had 7 operations, 1 cosmetic, 4 palate construction, a further cosmetic procedure on her nose, and a bone graft from her shin to her gum.
 It is sad to say that Izzie has had to deal with other children not understanding, and bullying her.
 She wanted to have an operation on her nose to straighten it and I stood behind her all of the way.
 We ask that we work on educating children and ourselves, that just because somebody looks “different”, it does not mean a thing.
 We don’t know each other’s stories and we should not make judgements on the way somebody looks!

 We first came across CLAPA (Cleft Lip & Palate Association) in the hospital, when Izzie was born.
 They gave us information and we got to learn how they offer support and counselling, as well as provide special feeding bottles for children with a cleft.
 They were also wonderful to come to Izzie’s school, after she had experienced bullying, and they talked to the children about what a cleft is.
 Izzie also has had direct counselling from CLAPA and they have even recognised in her a confident young girl, with amazing speech, who can become an ambassador to help other young children.